 Some mortgages also charge various fees for booking the mortgage in, arranging the mortgage, and completing the mortgage.
 They may also charge you an early repayment fee if you wish to pay back your borrowing earlier than the term.

-We provide all kinds of different mortgages for different purposes, from remortgaging to home movers and buy to let mortgages.
+We provide all kinds of different mortgages for different purposes, whether it be to remortgage, to moving home, to taking out a buy-to-let mortgages.
 If you're not sure what mortgage type is suitable below we explain different mortgage types below.

 The LTV, or loan to value, is the ratio between the value of your property and the amount you're looking to borrow.
 All mortgages have a maximum LTV – that is a maximum percentage of borrowing in relation to the house value.